barry-ha/Griduino/docs/ASSEMBLY.md

 You don't need to clip off the long ends; there is ample room inside the case.

 It's a good idea to test the Feather once again with the Blinky program.

 If the Feather's LED doesn't blink as expected, don't panic; sometimes the computer acquires the Feather M4 as an external drive identified as CIRCUIT.PY or FEATHERBOOT.
 Check the computer's list of drives to see if that's the case.
 Unplug and reconnect the Feather several times until it blinks its light.

-<h3>Step 10: Barometric Pressure Sensor</h3>
+### Step 10: Barometric Pressure Sensor

 The barometric sensor comes with a matching 8-pin header strip.
 Insert this header strip into the main board, long pins first and short pins extending upward.
 (Okay, it doesn't really matter but we think this looks better.)